 Even if you are extremely distressed, it doesn’t follow that your child is struggling too.
 If you think your own feelings could be making you more worried about your child, check with others how they think your child is coping.

-Below are some activities you can do over the next week to notice these feelings.
+Below are some activities you can do over the next few days to notice these feelings.

 The aim of these activities is to be aware of what your child may be experiencing, normalising what they may be feeling, and understand that with support and patience, difficult feelings are likely to pass.